top of page

 Addressing these alongside symptoms reduces the likelihood of repeated setbacks.

-Tendon pain
+Tendon Pain

 Effective tendon rehabilitation relies on structured, progressive loading delivered over appropriate timeframes.
 Exercise aims to improve load tolerance, restore surrounding muscle function, and support a gradual return to activity.
+Meaningful tendon adaptation typically requires at least 12 weeks of consistent rehabilitation.

-Shoulder pain
+Shoulder Pain

 Exercise-based rehabilitation is recommended as a primary intervention for many shoulder pain presentations, including rotator cuff–related conditions.
 Progress is guided by symptom behaviour and functional improvement, with timelines varying depending on history and severity.